Skip to main content

 Learned Bloom Filters

-Kriss et al. (2018) (Kriss et al., 2018) proposed replacing traditional Bloom filters with learned models that predict set membership.
+Kraska et al. (2018) (Kraska et al., 2018) proposed replacing traditional Bloom filters with learned models that predict set membership.
 A learned Bloom filter trains a small neural network to predict whether an element is in the set, backed by a smaller traditional Bloom filter to handle false negatives.
-The learned model can exploit distributional properties of the data (e.g., URLs that look like spam, email addresses from known domains) that traditional Bloom filters ignore, achieving 10-70% lower false-positive rates at the same memory budget.
+The learned model can exploit distributional properties of the data (e.g., URLs that look like spam, email addresses from known domains) that traditional Bloom filters ignore; on a phishing-URL membership task, the learned design reportedly achieved roughly a 36% reduction in memory at a 1% false positive rate.
 The key insight is that when the data has learnable structure, a model can use far fewer bits per element than a data-oblivious hash function.
+Mitzenmacher (Mitzenmacher, 2018) later formalized this design, giving a model for when learned Bloom filters help and showing that a "sandwiching" arrangement (a classical filter before and after the learned model) is provably optimal under the analysis.

 Learned Index Structures